jaredhuling/hierSDR/README.md

 combinations of a set of binary factors.
 A motivating example is modeling health risks based on covariates where the relationship between covariates and outcome changes depending on what combination of chronic conditions a patient has.
-Here, the chronic conditions are the factors that drive heterogeneity.
+In this example the chronic conditions are the factors that drive heterogeneity.
 Each subpopulation is the set of patients with a different combination of chronic conditions.

 ## Installation